 Overall it’s a decent job but I’m less than thrilled with most mobile-only website.

-Tipsy Cow (website link)
+Tipsy Cow (website closed)

 We decided to get some dinner on my last night of this visit to Pittsburgh.
 Tipsy Cow was down the street from where we were and I hadn’t been there yet so we grabbed a table there.
 I got a salmon burger and can defiantly recommend it!
 The fried pickles were great too.